milind-acads/coupon-data-analysis/README.md

 The dataset is collected through a survey on Amazon Mechanical Turk.
 It includes the following features:

 **Dataset Information:**
-- Gender
-- Age
-- Marital Status
+- Driver Info (Gender, Age, Marital Status, Education, Occupation, Annual Income)
 - Number of Children travelling
-- Education
-- Occupation
-- Annual Income
 - Frequency of visits to bars, coffee houses, restaurants, and takeaway places
 - Driving Destination
 - Location of User, Coupon, and Destination